rcr-software/How-To-Program/Lessons/Lesson 2/README.txt

 		Fix any merge issues if any

-	git push origin <branch name>				//pushes your branch to the repo waiting for it to be reviewed after u make a PR git checkout master					//back to master because you are done with your branch
+	git add .						//adds all files you added or changed git commit -m "you commit message"			//actually saves all your chages git push origin <branch name>				//pushes your branch to the repo waiting for it to be reviewed after u make a PR git checkout master					//back to master because you are done with your branch